-First, make sure that you have the latest library from our download page.
-Should the error still persist, send an e-mail to email@example.com describing its nature.
+First, make sure that you have the latest library.
+Should the error still persist, send an e-mail to firstname.lastname@example.org describing its nature.
 If the error is related to a fixture, please try to verify that your controller is sending the appropriate DMX values required to achieve the desired result prior to contacting us.

 When you're missing something

 If you are missing anything from our library, please e-mail email@example.com and we will add it for you, given that sufficient documentation is available for the library item(s) requested.